Dragons Den: Small Grants Scheme

 Our thanks to Knowle West Alliance and Radstock and Westfield Big Local for sharing their learning with us and guiding and supporting us while we’ve been developing our scheme.

-Payment of the grant could be through production of receipts/invoices or via a bank transfer to a community group/organisation bank account with two signatories.
 This could be via a suitable third-party organisation bank account with their permission.
 If you do not have a suitable bank account or are unable to make purchases up front, we may be able to buy items for your project on your behalf.
 You must keep all itemised receipts/records of spend.
 If you are match funding your project, you will need to have this funding in place before we will release the grant.

 We look forward to hearing how your project has worked and made a difference in our local communities.
 This could include videos, photos, feedback from people involved, videos, case studies, written report etc. These may be shared through our social media and newsletter so we will check with you for consent.